Swaroop-Haridas/Indian_Crop_Yield_Analysis/README.md

 * Kharif and Rabi seasons contributed the majority of total agricultural yield.
 * Significant variations in productivity were observed across different states.
 * Agricultural output appears to be influenced by multiple factors beyond rainfall alone.

+## Results

+The exploratory analysis revealed significant differences in crop yield across Indian states and agricultural seasons.
+Yield trends generally increased over time, while seasonal factors played a major role in overall agricultural productivity.
+These findings demonstrate the usefulness of data analytics for understanding agricultural patterns and supporting informed decision-making.

 ## How to Run